Kaftan: Algerian kaftan

 The female kaftan, on the other hand, evolved locally and derives from the ghlila, a mid-calf jacket that combined Morisco and Ottoman influences, but which evolved following a very specific Algerian style from the sixteenth century onward.
 Between the sixteenth and seventeenth century, middle-class women started wearing the ghlila.
 The use of brocades and quality velvet, the profusion of embroidery and gold threading were not enough to satisfy the need for distinction of the wealthiest Algerians who choose to lengthen the ghlila all the way to the ankles to make a kaftan that became the centrepiece of the ceremonial costume, while the ghlila was confined to the role of daily clothing.
 The introduction of gold thread embroidery into North Africa itself is reputed to have been introduced through Turkish rule.

+In the Ottoman era, the textile production significantly contributed to the traditional economy of Ottoman Algeria.
+Garments such as the kaftan, djabadouli, karakou, djellaba and the burnous were produced.
+These garments were crafted using bright coloured silk threads or would feature gold or silver embroidery.

 In 1789, the diplomat Venture de Paradis described the women of Algiers as follows:

 When they go to a party, they put three or four ankle length golden kaftans on top of one another, which, with their other adjustments and gilding, may weigh more than fifty to sixty pounds.
 These kaftans in velvet, satin or other silks are embroidered in gold or silver thread on the shoulders and on the front, and they have up to the waistband big buttons in gold or silver thread on both sides; they are closed in front by two buttons only.